KnowledgeCaptureAndDiscovery/somef/README.md

   - Year: Year of publication
   - Pages: Page range in the journal
 - **Code of conduct**: Link to the code of conduct of the project
-- **Code repository**: Link to the GitHub/GitLab/Codeberg repository used for the extraction
+- **Code repository**: Link to the GitHub/GitLab/Codeberg and Bitbucket repository used for the extraction
 - **Contact**: Contact person responsible for maintaining a software component
 - **Continuous integration**: Link to continuous integration service(s)
 - **Contribution guidelines**: Text indicating how to contribute to this code repository